On the Horizon recalls two pivotal events of World War II through the eyes of witnesses, victims, and two children who would meet much later.

 Personal recollection: I heard Lois Lowry speak about her early life and experience in Japan some years ago.
 The climax of the story, for most of the audience, came when she described speaking at the ALA Youth Media Awards banquet after winning the Newbery medal for The Giver.
 The Caldecott winner that year was Alan Say, for his picture book, Grandfather’s Journey.
-The two met at dinner, and during the conversation they both realized that had been in Tokyo.
+The two met at dinner, and during the conversation they both realized that they had been in Tokyo at the same time.
 In fact . . .
-“You were the girl on the green bicycle,” Alan Say realized–whose Japanese name was Koichi Seii.
+“You were the girl on the green bicycle!”
+Alan Say suddenly realized–the man whose Japanese name was Koichi Seii.

 We could not be friends.
 Not then, not yet./ Until the cloud dispersed and cleared, /we needed time to mend, forget.

 Paths cross in mysterious and surprising ways, not only with other individuals but with events that would become history.
 In this short book of simple and affecting poetry, Lowry observes her own small shadow cast upon great events.
 Most of the poems are about other small shadows: sailors, civilians, old men, a curious boy and girl.
 She makes no judgments but acknowledges the humanity of everyone involved, “making silent promises to our fellow humans that we will work for a better and more peaceful future.”

 Overall Rating: 4.5 (out of 5)